 Unless you are birthing at home, moving to a new space brings some difference.
 Consider lowering the lights or using stringed holiday lights for a softer light, play music to facilitate relaxation and to block sounds from outside of your room, adjust the thermostat for your comfort, employ tools to make the space feel more natural such as a birth ball, aromatherapy or other special comfort items, and remember you can request privacy.

-By binding the belly with a rebozo or sheet you can encourage the abdominal muscles to engage which can facilitate the baby lining up and finding their way out.
-Belly Binding is a good option for most women in most labors and is frequently a top go-to trick for me as a doula.
+By binding the belly with a belly binder or rebozo you can encourage the abdominal muscles to engage which can facilitate the baby lining up and finding their way out.
+Belly Binding is a good option for all pregnant women and will facilitate a better quicker labor.
+It is frequently a top go-to trick for me as a doula.

 Address her fears and concerns

 While childbirth is an exciting time, it can also bring up lots of dormant or incomplete thoughts and fears.
 Many are completely rational and can be expected and others may appear irrational to the partner.
 She might be worried about vaginal tearing, who will be on call during the birth, the sex of the baby, or when family will arrive.